What Happens to Your Email, Social Media, and Crypto When You Die?

 ProviderPolicy on Deceased UsersAccess Option

 Google (Gmail)Offers an “Inactive Account Manager” feature that can be set up in advance.
-Without this, Google may provide some account data to verified next of kin after a lengthy review process, but does not guarantee full access.Set up Inactive Account Manager now to designate trusted contacts.
+Without this, Google may provide some account data to verified next of kin after a lengthy review process, but does not expected full access.Set up Inactive Account Manager now to designate trusted contacts.
 Otherwise, next of kin must submit a formal request with death certificate and proof of relationship.

 YahooWill not provide access to a deceased user’s account.
 The account can only be closed upon request.Family members can request account closure by providing a death certificate.
 No content is released.